Everyone on your team should be a writer or “writer,” regardless of what they do. Everyone.

 But did you know you also need “writers?”
 These are the people who think and process information just like the writers on your team.

-I’m talking about your UI/UX designer, site developers, coders, SEO (yes), technologists, analytics gurus, digital designers, client strategists, social media ad folks, and landing page developers.
+I’m talking about your UI/UX designer, site developers, coders, SEO (yes), technologists, analytics gurus, digital designers, creative directors, client strategists, social media ad folks, and landing page developers.

 “Thoreau read Wordsworth, Muir read Thoreau, Teddy Roosevelt read Muir, and we got a lot of national parks,” Daniel Halpern in The New York Times Book Review

-Everyone on your team should be a writer or “writer,” regardless of what they do.
+Everyone on your team should be a writer (or writerly) regardless of what they do.

 Writers and the writerly-minded are great at documenting ideas, pulling insights/stories from technology, as well as synthesizing an ocean of information and data into a clear narrative line.
 The above quote clearly conveys how words build upon words (posts?) and eventually lead to action.
 Every word matters, especially as you’re building your content foundation.